 viii.
 Place the horn speaker bracket on the stand making sure that it is at its lowest settings.
 Now place both horn speakers on the bracket making sure to tighten the knobs.
 Using the telescope of the stand making sure the knob is not tight and rise the speakers above head height.

 x.
-Now hook up the two (2) round TOAs and point them the direction you wish and you’re ready to do a sound check.
+Now hook up the two (2) round TOAs and point them in the direction you wish.
+Now you’re ready to do a sound check.

 xi.
-Turn on the power and you will see some flashing lights and at the top of the back of the control panel you see the wireless mic being picked up on the UHF screen showing the number 520.250 MHz which is the frequency.
+Turn on the power and you will see some flashing lights and at the top of the back of the control panel.
+You’ll see the wireless mic being picked up on the UHF screen showing the number 520.250 MHz which is the preferred mic frequency.

 xii.
-Now turn on the mic.
+Turn on the mic.
 You should be able to hear the sound coming through the system.
 Check all the TOAs to make sure the sound is coming through them.

 xiii.
 Stand in front of the speakers and speak gently into the mic.
 Get someone positioned in the crowd to see if the sound is carrying to the required spot saying “testing testing, one two”.

 xiv.
 The wireless mic should be solid blue.
 If the blue light on the wireless mic is flashing that means you have to replace the 2 x AA batteries by unscrewing the bottom part of the microphone and putting in two double-A batteries and that should fix the problem.